Friends in Korea

 About this guide

-People looking for friends in Korea may want Korean friends, foreigner community, or a safer way for foreigners and Koreans to move from public questions into social connection.
+People interested in Korea may want Korean friends, language exchange, or a safer way for foreigners and Koreans to move from shared interests into social connection.

 Start from shared Korea context